In this guide, I will also tell you why you should avoid using the document.body.innerHTML attribute to accomplish this.

 - The browser will refresh any iframes.

-- External widgets, advertisements and analytics code may also be re-loaded again.
+- The browser will reload external widgets, advertisements and analytics code.
 In certain cases, this can also cause blank advertisements and other display issues.

 To sum it up, it’s not an ideal solution.